HCL-TECH-SOFTWARE/domino-backup/docs/backup-providers/veeam/install.md

 ]
 ```

+#### Tip finding VmHost names

-Tip: Depending on your configuration the `VmHost` can be a different name.
+Depending on your configuration the `VmHost` can be a different name.
 You need to make sure the IpAddress matches the name referenced for the Domino instance.
 In case you are not sure which name to use, open a Powershell prompt on your Veeam server to find backups via `Get-VBRRestorePoint` command.
 Depending on the size of your environment you might want to narrow down the search.
 Each backup references the name, leveraged by the PowerShell script mounting the snapshot.

-Check the Veeam (Powershell Command reference Get-VBRRestorePoint)[https://helpcenter.veeam.com/docs/backup/powershell/get-vbrrestorepoint.html] for details.
+Check the Veeam [Powershell Command reference Get-VBRRestorePoint](https://helpcenter.veeam.com/docs/backup/powershell/get-vbrrestorepoint.html) for details.

 ### Test veeam-mount user access